WakifRajin/MouseFlight/README.md

 - W/S: Pitch up/down
 - A/D: Roll left/right
-- C: Enable free look
+- C: Enable/disable free look

 # Usage
 The core of this project is the `MouseFlightController` component and the `MouseFlightRig` prefab.